1jour1vin

 About the wine:

-This grand cru is dominated by Merlot (98%, blended with Cabernet Franc) and leans more toward elegance than power.
+This grand cru is predominantly Merlot (98%, blended with Cabernet Franc) and leans more toward elegance than power.
 While the nose is rich and generous, with notes of jammy fruit and prunes, the palate is fresh and delicate, supported by fine tannins.

 Robert Parker - Wine Advocate